crosve/crosve/README.md

 <h1 align="center">Hi, I'm Crosve</h1>
 <h3 align="center">A passionate developer who's always looking for a new challenge</h3>

-- 🔭 I’m currently working on [Samuel](https://samuellucero-git-test-crosves-projects.vercel.app/)
+- 🔭 I’m currently working on a friendly running application for runners of every background

 - 🌱 I’m currently learning **React, Vue, Java**